Minnesota Private Colleges' Job & Internship Fair

 Maximize Your Efforts:

-- The MNPC resume site should not be confused with E-link; before/after the fair, you will want to have your resume uploaded in our on-line career tool, E-link, as another method to link quality candidates with quality employers.
+- Before the fair, you will want to have your resume uploaded in Handshake as another method to link quality candidates with quality employers.
+Employers can view resumes and arrange pre-select interviews with candidates based on your Fair resume or on your customized correspondence sent prior to the Fair.